kmcolli/documentation/content/misc/azure-dev-ops-with-managed-openshift/index.md

  Kubernetes control plane is running at https://api.ado-rosa.9s68.p1.openshiftapps.com:6443
 ```

-note the api server url for usage later
+*Note the api server url for usage later*

 ### Configure Azure DevOps service connections for the registry and OpenShift